neurotech/canvas-api/LEGACY.md

 #### Authorization Keys

 The ability to override the authorization key has been removed in favour of keeping sensitive credentials like that stored as environment variables.

----

-## Tests

-Tests can be run with `npm test` in the module's directory.

-If you haven't set your environment variables yet, you can run the tests by supplying them via the command line:

-`CANVAS_API_KEY=secret CANVAS_API_DOMAIN=organization.instructure.com npm test`